Vic Hub funding extended for Gippsland Node

 Food & Fibre Gippsland, as the Vic Hub’s ‘Gippsland Node’, is one of the five partner organisations which have been delivering drought projects and championing drought innovation over the past few years.

-This funding is being used to support existing producer-led projects managed by the Gippsland Agricultural Group (GAgG) and South Gippsland Landcare Network (SGLN).
+This funding is being used to support existing producer-led projects managed by Gippsland Agricultural Group (GAgG) and South Gippsland Landcare Network (SGLN).

 Our focus for these projects with GAgG during the next 12 months involves: